-WAR HORSE premiered at the National Theatre in November 2007.
-After two sold-out runs, it moved to London's West End in March 2009 where it continues to play to capacity houses at the New London Theatre.
+WAR HORSE premiered at the National Theatre in November 2007 and moved to London's West End in March 2009.
 The American premiere reunited the production's acclaimed London creative team, with an all American cast.

 Produced with The National Theatre of Great Britian in association with Bob Boyett.